 It is important that teachers perform their tasks not only efficiently and with good practice, but also give evidence of their concern for the welfare of students in their care.
-The School believes in discipline being firm, fair and friendly.
-Staff can contribute to the good discipline of the School by:
+The school believes in discipline being firm and fair.
+Staff can contribute to the good discipline of the school by:

-- cultivating sound personal relationships with students; - effective lesson preparation and control; and - encouraging the observance of School rules and procedures.
+- cultivating sound relationships;

+- effective lesson preparation;

+- consistent application of the school rules and procedures.

-The School believes it has a duty to insist on high standards of personal appearance and behaviour from students.
-Particular emphasis must be placed on wearing the uniform correctly and appropriate manners when students communicate with members of staff and with each other.
+The school believes it has a duty to uphold on high standards of personal appearance and behaviour from students.
+Emphasis must be placed on wearing the uniform correctly and appropriate manners when students communicate with members of staff, peers and the wider community.

 Macquarie Grammar complies with the requirements of the Education Reform Amendment (Corporal Punishment) Act 1995.
-Corporal punishment is not used as a form of punishment in the School and is expressly prohibited.
-The School also does not sanction administration of corporal punishment by non-School persons, including parents, to enforce discipline in the School.
+Corporal punishment is not used as a form of punishment in the school and is expressly prohibited.
+The school also does not sanction administration of corporal punishment by non-school persons, including parents, to enforce discipline in the school.

-13.4 Anti Bullying Policy
+13.4 Anti-Bullying Policy